pbarnes-tibco/maven-resources-plugin-issue/README.md

 The filtering logic appears to be applied to the entire relative path name `folder\${file.name}.txt`, and the file separator is treated as an escape.

+Clone this repo and build with maven on Windows.
+Expected result is that this file exists:

+	target/classes/folder/myFileName.txt

+but instead, you get

+	target/classes/folder${file.name}.txt

+Could probably also reproduce on Linux/Max by changing the plugin configuration to use `escapeString=/`.